-Here are 2017’s flexible working statistics:
+Here are the insights from the 2017 flexible working survey:

 So from our flexible working survey, we found that: